Dual Diagnosis vs Co-Occurring Disorders

 • Whether the client is experiencing a mental health crisis or is acutely intoxicated, all clients should be treated with dignity and respect.

-A co-occurring treatment program should address the needs of the mentally ill, including the treatment for substance abuse along with addiction treatment.
-Therapy sessions and group therapy meetings should address the needs of those who are mentally ill.
+A co-occurring treatment program should address the needs of the mentally ill, including substance abuse treatment and addiction treatment.
+Therapy sessions and group therapy meetings should also address the needs of those who are mentally ill.

 First-class Facilities & Amenities